AdobeDocs/certification.en/help/certifications/aem/aem-sites-p-developer.md

 **Section 1: Configurations (26%)**

-* Recognize the purpose of AEM dispatcher configurations and caching
+* Recognize the purpose of AEM Dispatcher configurations and caching
 * Determine the correct steps to configure multi-site in AEM
 * Explain how to create and manage OSGi configurations
-* Determine the correct steps to to manage custom OAK indices
+* Determine the correct steps to manage custom Oak indices
 * Determine the correct steps to configure OOTB SAML or IMS integration

 **Section 2: AEM development (40%)**